kukuu/AGILITY/high-performing-engineering-teams.md

 2. Have a clear vision of their objectives and goals.
 Including what is expected of them.
 Individual and team's goals

-3. Are enthusiastic about achieving their goals;
+3. Are enthusiastic about achieving their goals.

 4. They feel free to express feelings and ideas.

 5. Everybody is working toward the same goals.

-6. Manage conflicts successfully
+6. Manage conflicts successfully.

-7. Are accountable
+7. Are accountable.

 ## Improving your team’s efficiency